the-markup/blacklight-collector/README.md

 # Blacklight-Collector

+**NOTE: This repo contains some, but not all, of the code backing [Blacklight](https://themarkup.org/blacklight).
+It may not be very useful on its own.
+We're thinking about ways to move more of the functionality into this package in order to make it more generally useful.**

 For more information about the `blacklight-collector` please read our [methodology](https://themarkup.org/blacklight/2020/09/22/how-we-built-a-real-time-privacy-inspector).

 `blacklight-collector` is available on npm.
 You can add it to your own project with the following command.